Summary IconKey Takeaways

 4. Data Transformation and Enrichment

-You can perform any data modification and enrichments before storing it in SQL Server.
-It also allows manipulation of the retrieved data, logic, cleaning and normalising the data, and adding it with additional data, increasing the quality and use of the data.
+You can modify and enrich any data before storing it in SQL Server.
+It also allows manipulation of the retrieved data, logic, data cleaning and normalizing the data, and adding it with additional data, increasing the data quality and use of the data.

 5. Data Validation and Error Handling